KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/README.md

 ### **Features**

-**Sripe payment**
-During the implementation of this project I have been closely following the last tutorial provided by Code Institute: "Boutique Ado".
-All code connected with **Stripe** payments as well as cofiguration of webhooks is based on the code provided by CI.
-I have implemented a few changes required by the difference between the Order models, however I can not take any acreditation for this part of my application.
+**Stripe** payment During the implementation of this project I have been closely following the last tutorial provided by Code Institute: "Boutique Ado ''.
+All code connected with Stripe payments as well as configuration of webhooks is based on the code provided by CI.
+I have implemented a few changes required by the difference between the Order models, however I can not take any accreditation for this part of my application.

-Thanks to seting up the **webhooks**, every intend of the payment is registered by Stripe and accessible in the Stripe administration panel.
+Thanks to setting up the webhooks, every intent of the payment is registered by Stripe and accessible in the Stripe administration panel.

 <p align="center">
   <img src="https://github.com/KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/blob/main/readme/README/payment_intend.png?raw=true" alt="payment intend">